 This 3-credit hour course is organized as a seminar in historical theology that considers the various relationships between Christians and their culture.
 This course fulfills the W1 Component of the AU Liberal Arts Program.

-Semesters VII – The Honors Senior Seminar
+Semesters VII and VIII– The Honors Senior Seminar

 Honors scholars enroll in a 1-credit senior seminar fall semester of their senior year.
 The honors senior seminar serves as a capstone course for the honors program.
 During the first semester, the student works on an honors project, to be presented in the second semester.
 This project is an intensive original research project under the direction of an academic mentor.
 The honors project may also serve as a senior project required by the student’s major.